Second Life: In popular culture

 Since its debut in 2003, Second Life has been referred to by various popular culture media, including literature, television, film and music.
 In addition, various personalities in such media have themselves used or employed Second Life for both their own works and for private purposes.

 In September 2006, former Governor of Virginia Mark Warner became the first politician to appear in a MMO when he gave a speech in Second Life.
 Musicians followed suit, with Redzone being credited by Wired and Reuters as the first band to tour in Second Life in February 2007.
+Authors George R R Martin (May 2007) and Paul Levinson (November 2007) were interviewed in Second Life about their work.
 Then, in June 2008, author Charles Stross held a conference in Second Life to promote an upcoming novel.
 Second Life was also featured prominently, and used as a tool to locate a suspect, in the television show CSI: NY in 2007.
 In the American sitcom The Office, Dwight Schrute (Rainn Wilson) is known to play the game, most notably in the episode "Local Ad".